Valuation Predictions

 }

-Pricing ID
+#### Pricing ID <a href="#pricing-id" id="pricing-id"></a>

 The payload returned by price prediction requests will include an ID, which you can use to refer to the pricing request in the future.
-The /v2/valuations/history/{PRICING_ID method will return the response from a previous pricing request, and you can also use the Pricing ID to track price changes with the Price Changes API, if licenced.
+The `/v2/valuations/history/{PRICING_ID` method will return the response from a previous pricing request, and you can also use the Pricing ID to track price changes with the **Price Changes API**, if licenced.

-To get a paginated list of all your previous price predictions, you can use the /v2/valuations/history endpoint.
+To get a paginated list of all your previous price predictions, you can use the `/v2/valuations/history` endpoint.

-Condition Score
+#### Condition Score <a href="#condition-score" id="condition-score"></a>

-By supplying a condition score, you can manipulate the trade_price returned by the prediction endpoint.
-The condition score can be between 1 and 5.
-A condition of 1 being poor condition and a condition of 5 excellent condition.
+By supplying a condition score, you can manipulate the `trade_price` returned by the prediction endpoint.
+The condition score can be between `1` and `5`.
+A condition of `1` being poor condition and a condition of `5` excellent condition.

-Supplying any other numbers will return the default trade_price which assumes excellent condition.
+Supplying any other numbers will return the default `trade_price` which assumes excellent condition.

 If you're building a user interface where you allow the user to choose a condition it is recommended you follow the industry standard in the table below.